airbytehq/airbyte/docs/integrations/sources/linkedin-ads-migrations.md

 ## Upgrading to 2.0.0

-Version 2.0.0 introduces changes in the primary key selected for all *-analytics streams (including custom ones).
+Version 2.0.0 introduces changes in the primary key selected for all *-analytics streams (including custom ones) from pivotValues[array of strings] to string_of_pivot_values[string] so that it is compatible with more destination types.

 - "ad_campaign_analytics"
 - "ad_creative_analytics"